nodejs/node/deps/npm/doc/cli/npm-run-script.md

 If you try to run a script without having a `node_modules` directory and it fails, you will be given a warning to run `npm install`, just in case you've forgotten.

+You can use the `--silent` flag to prevent showing `npm ERR!` output on error.

 ## SEE ALSO